-Any student who is inactive for more than one calendar year will be administratively withdrawn from the University and must reapply for admission (see Readmission to the University).
+Any student who is inactive for more than one calendar year will be administratively withdrawn from the University and must reapply for acceptance (see Acceptance to the University).
 Extensions with cause may be requested of the Dean of Retention and Completion and are subject to final approval by the Executive Vice President of Distance Education.